MetroStar/ib_manifest_util/documentation/README.md

 # Website

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+The following commands must be run from the `documentation` directory.

 ### Installation

 ```
-$ yarn
+$ yarn install
 ```

 ### Local Development